Amin-Alashkar/LED-Color-Controller/Color Change Frontend/Auto Run Setup/README.md

 ```

+Note:

+Replace username and folder names (project_folder, frontend_folder) with your actual paths.

+You can find your correct home directory with `echo $HOME`

+Use quotes around folder names that contain spaces.
 Save and exit (`Ctrl+O`, `Enter`, `Ctrl+X`).
 Now, whenever someone logs in on `tty1`, the backend and frontend processes will be started.